mahnve/real_world_rails/intro/title.md

 !SLIDE bullets

+# Goal of the presentation

 * Most have seen the venerable Blog example
+* Travellers guide
-* What does it look like in a real project
+* A flyover a real project

 !SLIDE bullets